MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/workload-identity.md

 ## Prerequisites

-- Workload identity for Azure Arc enabled Kubernetes clusters (preview) is supported on the following Kubernetes distributions:
+- Workload identity for Azure Arc-enabled Kubernetes clusters (preview) is supported on the following Kubernetes distributions:
   - Ubuntu Linux cluster running K3s
   - AKS on Edge Essentials
   - AKS on HCI 23H2